linofex/GBpp-Emulator/README.md

 - tetris
 - battle city
 - shangay
-- Dr.Mario (only some sprites are too fast)
+- Dr.Mario (only some sprites move too fast, but fully playable)
 - harmony
 - serpent
 - Q Billion

-## Not working games
+## Not fully working games
 - space invaders is too fast
 - pop up is a bit slow

-## To Do
+## TO DO
 - Implement ROM and RAM banking to support ROMs larger than 32kB
 - Implement sound emulation
-- Find bugs of sprites priority
 - Try new games
+- Find new bugs

 ## Build
 run `make gameboy` from both Linux and Windows inside the main directory